rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part02/README.md

 }
 ````

-Note also that `competition` `uses gameapi.GameProvider` and `uses gameapi.TournamentType`. `competition` is the **consumer** of these APIs.
+Note also that `competition` `uses gameapi.GameProvider` and `uses gameapi.TournamentType`.
 The module that discovers and loads service providers must contain this directive in its declaration. `uses` is necessary as the `ServiceLoader` needs reflection access.

 The `ServiceLoader` is invoked in both factories (`Factory` used to get the `GameProvider` and `TournamentFactory` used to get the `TournamentType`).